4 Mechanical Properties of Materials

 4.2.1 Yield Stress

-There is initially a linear relationship between stress and strain, represented as a straight line on the stress-strain diagram.
+Initially a linear relationship exists between stress and strain, represented as a straight line on the stress-strain diagram.
 Following this is a plateau where a relatively small increase in stress results in a large increase in strain.
-The transition between the linear region of the stress-strain curve and the subsequent behavior marks an important engineering property of the material known as the yield stress, 𝜎yield.
+The transition between the linear region of the stress-strain curve and the subsequent behavior marks an important engineering property of the material known as the yield stress, σyield.

 There are actually three values worth mentioning here: